Menu

 • Master of Arts in Spanish

-All students are strongly encouraged to participate in DePaul’s Study Abroad Programs in Austria (Vienna), China (Shanghai), France (Paris), Germany (Berlin), Greece (Athens), Italy (Rome), Japan (Kyoto, Osaka, or Tokyo), Jordan (Amman), Mexico (Merida or Mexico City), Poland (Auschwitz, Krakow, Lublin, Warsaw, and Wroclaw), Spain (Madrid), and other locations.
+All students are strongly encouraged to participate in DePaul’s Study Abroad Programs in Austria (Vienna), China (Shanghai, Beijing), France (Paris), Germany (Berlin), Greece (Athens), Italy (Rome), Japan (Kyoto, Osaka, or Tokyo), Jordan (Amman), Mexico (Merida or Mexico City), Poland (Auschwitz, Krakow, Lublin, Warsaw, and Wroclaw), Spain (Madrid), and other locations.
 Consult the Study Abroad Office for current offerings.

 Seal of Biliteracy